 These preferences control the level of interaction that operators have with the program and what additional content is displayed.

 - Display Patron Lexile.
+This is part of the Expanded Lexile Services add-on.
 When checked, a patron's lexile measurement is displayed (if provided in the patron Lexile tab) in the Current Patron section of the Circulation window, Alexandria Researcher, etcetera.

 - Read Patron for more information.